University of Wisconsin–Madison: Libraries

 Undergraduates can find many of the resources they need at College Library in Helen C. White Hall.
 Special collections there include Ethnic Studies, Career, Women's, and Gaus (Poetry).
 The Open Book collection, created to support the extra-academic interests of undergraduates, contains DVDs, audio books, and video games, and paperback books.
 The library also has a coffee shop, the Open Book Café.
 College Library houses a media center with over 200 computer workstations, DV editing stations, scanners, poster printing, and equipment checkout (including laptops, digital cameras, projectors, and more).

-The Kurt F. Wendt Library serves the College of Engineering and the Departments of Computer Sciences, Statistics, and Atmospheric & Oceanic Sciences.
-In addition to books, journals, and standards, Wendt Library houses over 1.5 million technical reports in print and microfiche.
-Designated a Patent and Trademark Depository Library, it maintains all U.S. utility, design, and plant patents, and provides reference tools and assistance for both the general public and the UW–Madison community.

 Ebling Library for the Health Sciences is located in the Health Sciences Learning Center.
 It opened in 2004 after the Middleton Library, Weston Library, and Power Pharmaceutical Library merged collections and staff.

 The LGBT Student Center, located in the Red Gym, functions as a library for queer-themed fiction and non-fiction and provides training and resources for the entire campus.

 The Kohler Art Library is located in the Conrad A. Elvehjem Building across from the Chazen Museum of Art and serves as the main campus resource for art and architecture.
 The library supports the Departments of Art and Art History as well as the Chazen Museum.
 Its collections number over 185,000 volumes covering global art movements of all periods.
 A feature of the library is the Artists' Book Collection, which contains over 1,000 artists' books from 175 presses and artists.
 The collection, created as a teaching resource in 1970 by founding Kohler Art Library Director William C. Bunce, was digitized in 2007 by the UW Digital Collections Center.
 The Kohler Art Library is open to the public.

-The online catalog for UW–Madison Libraries is MadCat.
-It includes bibliographic records for books, periodicals, audiovisual materials, maps, music scores, microforms, and computer databases owned by over 40 campus libraries, as well as records for items that are on order.
+UW–Madison Libraries is maintain their own online catalog.
+It includes bibliographic records for books, periodicals, audiovisual materials, maps, music scores, microforms, and computer databases owned by over 30 campus libraries, as well as records for items part of the University of Wisconsin System Libraries.
 The UW–Madison Libraries website provides access to resources licensed for use by those affiliated with UW–Madison, in addition to those openly available on the World Wide Web.